NavidadK/DREAMS-CNE/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # DREAMS-CNE
-This repossitory contains the code of the methods DREAMS-CNE and DREAMS-CNE-Decoder presented in "DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction".
+This repository contains the code of the methods DREAMS-CNE and DREAMS-CNE-Decoder presented in "DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction".

 DREAMS (Dimensionality Reduction Enhanced Across Multiple Scales) combines the local structure preservation of $t$-SNE with the global structure preservation of PCA via a regularization term that motivates global structure preservation.
 It provides a continuum of embeddings along a local-global spectrum with almost no local/global structure preservation tradeoff.